-Welcome to CMES Your Home Base for Academic Exploration
+Welcome to CMES, Your Home Base for Academic Exploration

-Sweden has a long tradition of working closely with the Middle East and North Africa in which the relationships have been founded upon mutual respect and dialogue.
-CMES is proud of this pluralistic and tolerant tradition and utilizes this paradigm in striving for a deeper, more perceptive understanding of the region.
+Sweden has a long tradition of working closely with the Middle East and North Africa in which relationships have been founded upon mutual respect and dialogue.
+CMES is proud of this pluralistic and tolerant tradition and utilises this paradigm in striving for a deeper, more perceptive understanding of the region.
 In effect, we strongly believe that Lund is an excellent location for academic research and exploration on the Middle East and North Africa.

-Our Center for Middle Eastern Studies (CMES) aims to dissolve the boundaries between education and the Center´s effort to produce, disseminate and share knowledge with future researchers, officials and practitioners.
-Combining teaching and research is not only beneficial for students who are exposed to state-of-the-art innovative research conducted at the Center but also for the teachers themselves who explore research ideas and findings in the dynamic environment of the classroom.
-By connecting trans- and interdisciplinary research, CMES aims to not only understand one subject or area, but to appreciate the importance of broadening perspectives and methods to explore in a holistic and multimodal way the unfolding social dynamics of the region through the study of development, production, migrations, societies, cultures and religions.
+Our Center for Middle Eastern Studies (CMES) aims to dissolve the boundaries between education and the Center´s effort to produce, disseminate, and share knowledge with future researchers, officials and practitioners.
+Combining teaching and research is not only beneficial for students, who are exposed to state-of-the-art innovative research conducted at the Center, but also for the teachers themselves who explore research ideas and findings in the dynamic environment of the classroom.
+By connecting trans- and interdisciplinary research, CMES aims to not only understand one subject or area, but to appreciate the importance of broadening perspectives and methods to explore in a holistic and multimodal way the unfolding social dynamics of the region through the study of development, production, migrations, societies, cultures, and religions.